endorivium/SemesterWork_KP/README.md

 To open the Kotlin implementation, open the project folder (chessEngine_kotlin) in Intellij IDEA and configure it to Java when asked.
 To open the Go implementation, open the project folder (chessEngine_go) in Goland and setup GOROOT (tested for Go 1.25.1).

+## Interacting with the Chess Engine
+Generally, the chess engine is turned based and the only signifier for whose turn it is, is a small banner at the top of the board.
+The board is oriented to be in the perspective of the White board side, meaning the white pieces are at the bottom and the black ones' are at the top.
+In the Kotlin version, there is a help command which will display all possible commands with an appropriate explanation.
+Its implementation is rather robust, is not case sensitive and will give feedback on the input.
+To summarise the most important commands:
+- (move) SquareCoord (to) SquareCoord: this allows the player to move a chess piece from one square to another, the coordinates must be written in algebraic notation (e.g. f2 f4)
+- check ChessPieceName: displays a list of coordinates the given piece can move to
+- demo DemoIndex: there are six demo games that demonstrate the engine's abilities, the demos are a bit nonsensical at times, only presenting a certain game mechanic
+- reset: resets the game

+Go has a much less extensive implementation and only supports two commands that are very format sensitive:
+- SquareCoord SquareCoord: also allows the player to move chess pieces, must have a space between the coords
+- demo DemoIndex: will play through one of two demo games (White win, Black win)

 ### Testing the Code
 Both implementation include unit tests that can be run in their respective IDEs.
 In Kotlin, these can be found in the folder **test**.
 However, there was a problem with the version that was being used in conjunction the mocking libraries that I had attempted to use